 § 179.006.
-INSPECTIONS.
+INSPECTIONS

-- A. Development for which a floodplain development permit or approval is required shall be subject to inspection. - B. Development other than buildings and structures.
-The Floodplain Administrator shall inspect all development to determine compliance with the requirements of this ordinance and the conditions of issued floodplain development permits or approvals. - C. Buildings, structures and facilities exempt from the Florida Building Code.
-The Floodplain Administrator shall inspect buildings, structures and facilities exempt from the Florida Building Code to determine compliance with the requirements of this ordinance and the conditions of issued floodplain development permits or approvals. - D. Buildings, structures and facilities exempt from the Florida Building Code, lowest floor inspection.
-Upon placement of the lowest floor, including basement, and prior to further vertical construction, the owner of a building, structure, or facility exempt from the Florida Building Code, or the owner's authorized agent, shall submit to the Floodplain Administrator: - 1.
-If a design flood elevation was used to determine the required elevation of the lowest floor, the certification of elevation of the lowest floor prepared and sealed by a Florida licensed professional surveyor; or - 2.
-If the elevation used to determine the required elevation of the lowest floor was determined in accordance with Section 179.005.C.3.b, of this ordinance, the documentation of height of the lowest floor above highest adjacent grade, prepared by the owner or the owner's authorized agent. - E. Buildings, structures and facilities exempt from the Florida Building Code, final inspection.
-As part of the final inspection, the owner or owner's authorized agent shall submit to the Floodplain Administrator a final certification of elevation of the lowest floor or final documentation of the height of the lowest floor above the highest adjacent grade; such certifications and documentations shall be prepared as specified in Section 179.006.D, of this ordinance.
+- (A) Inspection required.
+Development for which a floodplain development permit or approval is required shall be subject to inspection. - (B) Development other than buildings and structures.
+The Floodplain Administrator shall inspect all development to determine compliance with the requirements of this ordinance and the conditions of issued floodplain development permits or approvals.

-F. Manufactured homes.
+- (C) Buildings, structures and facilities exempt from the Florida Building Code.
+The Floodplain Administrator shall inspect buildings, structures and facilities exempt from the Florida Building Code to determine compliance with the requirements of this ordinance and the conditions of issued floodplain development permits or approvals. - (D) Buildings, structures and facilities exempt from the Florida Building Code, lowest floor inspection.
+Upon placement of the lowest floor, including basement, and prior to further vertical construction, the owner of a building, structure, or facility exempt from the Florida Building Code, or the owner's authorized agent, shall submit to the Floodplain Administrator: - (1) If a design flood elevation was used to determine the required elevation of the lowest floor, the certification of elevation of the lowest floor prepared and sealed by a Florida licensed professional surveyor; or - (2) If the elevation used to determine the required elevation of the lowest floor was determined in accordance with §179.005(C)(3)(b), the documentation of height of the lowest floor above highest adjacent grade, prepared by the owner or the owner's authorized agent. - (E) Buildings, structures and facilities exempt from the Florida Building Code, final inspection.
+As part of the final inspection, the owner or owner's authorized agent shall submit to the Floodplain Administrator a final certification of elevation of the lowest floor or final documentation of the height of the lowest floor above the highest adjacent grade; such certifications and documentations shall be prepared as specified in §179.006(D). - (F) Manufactured homes.
 The City Manager or designee shall inspect manufactured homes that are installed or replaced in flood hazard areas to determine compliance with the requirements of this ordinance and the conditions of the issued permit.
 Upon placement of a manufactured home, certification of the elevation of the lowest floor shall be submitted to the Floodplain Administrator.

 § 179.007.
-VARIANCES AND APPEALS.
+VARIANCES AND APPEALS